3lectrologos/bayesnet/README.txt

-PAI: Homework 4 --- Belief propagation in factor graphs
+PAI: Homework 4 --- Belief propagation on factor graphs
 =======================================================

-In this homework you have to implement Belief propagation for factor graphs.
+In this homework you have to implement Belief propagation on factor graphs.

 Dependencies
 ------------